Tribute to Bob Munk: long-time HIV positive US treatment activist and educator

 Bob also worked internationally and was one of the few long-term US members of the European AIDS Treatment Group (EATG).

-Just as importantly, the whole resource was updated in virtual real time as new data and research became available.
-For years, a monthly email would detail all recent changes, so at a glance this was one of the most comprehensive ways to track developments.
+Just as importantly, the whole website was updated in virtual real time as new data and research became available.
+For years, a monthly email would detail all recent changes, so at a glance this was one of the most comprehensive ways to track new developments.
 Just as importantly, everything was produced in both English and Spanish.

 Bob was first active in San Francisco following his diagnosis in 1987 and this experience informed his lifelong activism.

-This ranged from responding to individual treatment questions to early Internet support forums such as the Crix-list and PI-treat to long-term involvement on scientific steering groups of international medical conferences, including the annual Lipodystrophy Workshop and the biannual Glasgow Congress.
+This ranged from responding to individual treatment questions to early Internet support forums such as the Crix-list and PI-treat to long-term involvement on scientific steering groups of international medical conferences, including the annual Lipodystrophy Workshop and the biennial Glasgow Congress.
 His encyclopaedic knowledge of HIV treatment history and his skill with carefully reporting evidence made his opinion an important voice in any debate.

 Bob will be greatly missed and our thoughts are with his family and friends at this difficult time, especially with Enoch Ortega, his long-term partner and husband.